Basha-R/architecture-center/docs/guide/hpc/weather-research-forecasting-content.md

-This article briefly describes the steps for running [WRF](https://www.mmm.ucar.edu/models/wrf) on a virtual machine (VM) that's deployed on Azure.
+This article briefly describes the steps for running [WRF](https://www.mmm.ucar.edu/models/wrf) on a HPC cluster that's deployed on Azure.
 It also presents the performance results of running WRF on Azure.

 Weather Research & Forecasting (WRF) is a mesoscale numerical weather-prediction system that's designed for atmospheric research and operational forecasting applications.